 His servants stood around the perimeter of his room, like a flock of birds waiting for seed that never came.
 As noon approached, they began to shuffle uncomfortably, shooting glances at one another, wondering if something was wrong with their God.

 He remained in bed.
 Not really sleeping, just staring up at the ornate red canopy.
-Some servants approached tentatively, placing a tray of food atop a pedestal beside his bed.
+Some servants approached tentatively, placing a tray of food atop a pedestal beside him.
 Lightsong did not reach for it.
 He just continued to stare.

 Finally, a figure approached.
 Large of girth and draped in his priestly robes, Llarimar looked down at his God, betraying none of the annoyance that Lightsong was sure that he felt.